 Photo by Katherine Edison

 Florida's garden clubs led the way in beautifying roadways with wildflowers.
 In the 1960s, the Florida Department of Transportation joined the effort.
 FDOT now has its own wildflower program, whichplants wildflowers and maintains natural populations along hundreds of miles of federal and state highways.
 Counties and cities can establish or care for wildflowers along roads and trails and in parks they maintain.
 They also can request that FDOT plant wildflowers and alter mowing practices within their boundaries.

 Want more wildflowers along roadsides and multi-use trails near you?
 Learn about a resolution that is the first step to preserving and planting wildflowers in your county.
 Read more.

-When you are out viewing wildflowers, please don’t pick them.
 Many of our native wildflowers reproduce only by seed.
 Picking a flower reduces the ability of that plant to reproduce and for that population of wildflowers to sustain itself.
 Instead, use wildflowers in your yard or in containers.
 Seed packets are available in the Florida Wildflower Foundation Flower Shop and from the Florida Wildflower Seed and Plant Growers Association.
 Florida native wildflower seed packets also may be available at native plant garden centers.

 More reasons not to pick wildflowers: